Ayms/node-Tor/README.md

 ####Boostrap and peers discovery

+A connects to a bridge, the bridge registers A in the bridges DHT.

-A sends to the bridge a DB_FIND_PEER request [IDA,modulusA], the bridge registers A and replies with a DB_FOUND_PEER request [IDB,modulusB,[ID,modulus]] of one peer B connected to it close to A where [ID,modulus] corresponds to a list of nodes (limited to 5 closest to A) that can perform the peers introduction.
+A sends to the bridge it is connected to a DB_FIND_PEER request [IDA,modulusA], the bridge registers A, queries the other bridges to find the closest node to A and replies with a DB_FOUND_PEER request [IDB,modulusB,IP:port] of several peers close to A where [IP:port] corresponds to the bridge that can perform the peers introduction, if missing the queried bridge can perform it.
 Bridges are not numerous and at least the facilitators are connected to them, so it's unlikely that no peers are connected to a bridge.

 If the servers are blocked, the peer introduction can be performed by other means : mirror servers or social networks, A just needs to know about one peer first.

 A can send different requests to differents bridges to discover some peers.

+A connects to B using the related bridge for peers introduction (INTRODUCE [IDB,SDPA offer], INTRODUCED [IDA,SDPB answer] )

+A sends a FIND_NODE to B, B replies with the closest nodes to A connected to it [IDN,modulusN,IP:port] where IP:port is the bridge where N is connected to in B routing tables.

+If B is connected to nobody (rare and unlikely case since all the nodes are connected to others), B does the same than A to discover the peers and connect to them, then passes the result to A.

-A connects to B and create circuits with the nodes connected to B.
+A create circuits (Tor protocol) with the nodes connected to B that will act as the ORDBs.

-A adds the peers in its routing table [ID,modulus,[ID,modulus]] and advertises the bridge it is connected to [IDA,modulusA,IDX,modulusX].
+A adds the peers in its routing table [IDN,modulusN,IP:port(N bridge),[IDx]] where [IDx] is a list of peers that can perform the introduction to N without requesting the bridges (A and B at least here).

+B does the same [IDA,modulusA,IP:port(B bridge),IDB]

 Each peer connected to A adds A in its routing table and does the same as above.

-The peers where A connected to will act as the ORDBs.

 Peers are ORDBs and ORDBs are peers but the two functions should not be mixed, even if it can be confusing since the same code and port are used for both functions.